wkorando/presentations/to-java-n-and-beyond/language-features/pattern-matching-for-switch.md

 	case Triangle t -> ...do something with t; case Circle c -> ...do something with c;
 	case Square s -> ...do something with s;
-	//No default needed, compiler can read sealed hierarchy
+	//No default needed; compiler can read sealed hierarchy
 ```